 Singapore Airlines miles are easy to earn because they’re a partner of all 4 transferable points programs:

 Singapore Airlines one-way award flights between New York and Frankfurt cost:

 - 65,000 Singapore Airlines miles in Business Class

 - 76,000 Singapore Airlines miles in First Class suites

-Singapore Airlines recently announced the upcoming removal of the 15% online booking discount.
+Singapore Airlines removed the previous 15% online booking discount.
 But you’ll no longer pay fuel surcharges!

 And if you’re traveling to Hawaii, consider using Singapore Airlines miles to book United Airlines award flights.
 You’ll save 10,000 to 20,000 miles compared to booking directly with United Airlines miles!

 Round-trip award flights from the US to Hawaii cost: